jtsage/jtsage-datebox/README.md

 To build locally:

-The full release : `grunt release`
+The full release : `npm run release`

-Update dist/latest only : `grunt latest`
+Update dist/latest only : `npm run latest`

-Run the test suite : `grunt fulltest`
+Run the test suite : `npm run lint`

-Build the documentation : `grunt web`
+Build the documentation : `npm run docs`

-Run a local server @:8080 for the documentation : `grunt serveweb`
+Run a local server @:8080 for the documentation : `npm run serve`

+Check the package.json for more options.

 External Libraries
 ------------------